Back to Reality (Red Dwarf): Reception

-The episode was originally broadcast on the British television channel BBC2 on 26 March 1992 in the 9:00pm evening time slot, and is generally considered to be one of the best of the entire series' run.
+The episode was originally broadcast on the British television channel BBC2 on 26 March 1992 in the 9:00p.m. time slot, and is generally considered to be one of the best of the entire series' run.
 It has been described as a "classic episode [that] questions our certainty about what is real.
 It has us believing that what we thought was real was only a simulation of dream, only to reveal later on that the waking up was actually a falling asleep."
 Another review said that it was "one of the best and most clever episodes ever made—here we see the birth of Dwane Dibbly—'nuff said."
 Rob Grant has described this episode as one of his favourites: "that was a show I was sorta in the director's chair for and personally it's a gobsmackingly good show in terms of RD shows."

 At the end of 1992 the episode helped the fifth series gain a nomination for an International Emmy Award, and in 1995, following a BBC viewers vote, it was repeated on 22 December 1995 as 'The Best-Ever Red Dwarf'.

-The episode had proved popular enough for the BBC to ignore the original running order and use the popular episodes from the series to maximise sales of the video releases.
-The episode that featured on the other series 5 video release being "Quarantine".